coldstar1993/PaidMintToken_Pyth_Cronos/app/README.md

 ## Usage

-First, you need add `your private key` into env.
+First, install dependencies and add `your private key` into env.

 ```shell
 cd app/